mkdoc/mkpi/README.md

 Processing instruction macros.

-  -p, --preserve  Do not remove processing instructions -h, --help      Display this help and exit
+  -s, --safe      Disable the @exec and @macro directives -p, --preserve  Do not remove processing instructions -h, --help      Display this help and exit
   --version       Print the version and exit